Blog Archives

 The bacon tea is from the Tovah Group.
 Its ingredients, among other things, are maple black tea, lapsang souchong (for a smoky flavor), maple hickory smoked bacon jerky, and various masala chai spices.
 I think this will go really well with breakfast!

 The next person to improve my day was Lillie at the Modern Tea Girl.
 She was showing off a line of tea-based frosting mixes (“just add two sticks of butter…”).
 To demonstrate, she had tasting cups with little tasting spoons, but that’s not all!
 She went above and beyond the call of duty by making little cupcakes.
-After Doug and I sampled — just a few, of course — we decided that the Lady Grey and the Chocolate Chai were definitely standout flavors!
+After Gwen and I sampled them — just a few, of course — we decided that the Lady Grey and the Chocolate Chai were definitely standout flavors!

 With some cupcakes in my belly and tea samples from a half-dozen booths, I finally felt that I could settle into my rhythm for the day.